Robert Parker (wine critic): Impact on the supply: the "Parkerization" of wine

 Parker's impact on the style of fine wines has generated controversy.
 Parker is critical of "those who make 'industrial wines with little flavor and no authenticity and he believes that there are still undiscovered regions and wines that can successfully challenge the wine establishment.
 Critics such as Golo Weber claim that Parker likes riper, less acidic wines with significant amounts of oak, alcohol, and extract.
 This supposed "Parker taste" may be less the result of Parker's own preferences than of a trend initiated by Émile Peynaud, the French oenologist and father of the so-called "international wines".
 In the 1970s, winemakers avoided the late harvests, when the grapes were mature, in order to avoid the risks of end-of-season rains.
 Peynaud proposed that winemakers should wait to harvest until the grape was fully mature, or even over-mature.
 He also insisted on control of malolactic fermentation through the use of stainless steel vessels.

-The globalist domination of the oenological press by Parker's ideas has led to changes in viticulture and winemaking practices, such as reducing yield by green harvesting, harvesting grapes as late as possible for maximum ripeness, not filtering the wine, and using new techniques—such as microoxygenation—to soften tannins.
+The domination of the oenological press by Parker's ideas has led to changes in viticulture and winemaking practices, such as reducing yield by green harvesting, harvesting grapes as late as possible for maximum ripeness, not filtering the wine, and using new techniques—such as microoxygenation—to soften tannins.
 These widespread changes in technique have been called "Parkerization", also sometimes known as "The International Style", and have led to fear of a homogenization of wine styles around the world as Parker's "tastes are irrevocably changing the way some French wines are made", according to the BBC's Caroline Wyatt.
 Indeed, certain low-producing "boutique" wineries, among others, have received high scores from Parker for wines made in this style.
 Parker disputes the notion of growing homogeneity and argues for the opposite: "When I started tasting wines, in the 1970s, we were on a slippery slope.
 There was a standardization of wines, where you couldn't tell a Chianti from a cabernet.
 That's pretty much stopped now."

-Jacques Hebrard, the manager of Château Cheval Blanc, was once outraged at Parker's evaluation and asked Parker to re-taste the wine.
-Upon his return, Hebrard's dog attacked Parker as the manager stood by idly and watched.
-Parker says that when he asked for a bandage to stop the bleeding from his leg, Hebrard instead gave him a copy of the offending newsletter.
+Jacques Hébrard, the manager of Château Cheval Blanc, was once outraged at Parker's evaluation and asked Parker to re-taste the wine.
+Upon his return, Hébrard's dog attacked Parker as the manager stood by idly and watched.
+Parker says that when he asked for a bandage to stop the bleeding from his leg, Hébrard instead gave him a copy of the offending newsletter.
 Hebrard denies that Parker was bleeding.

 Wine critic Prial says "The Bordeaux wine establishment feels threatened by these new-style wines... and is engaged in an increasingly bitter fight against Parker and his influence."